 SG12 indicated in TD204 that SG12 has the lead SG role on QoS/QoE including economic and policy aspects and therefore SG3 experts who are interested in this area are invited to participate in SG12 meetings.
 In addition, SG12 proposed to have a SG3-SG12 co-located meeting.
 The SG3 chairman explained that there had been no SG3 meeting since last TSAG but they would consider this issue in their forthcoming meeting in April.
 It was also mentioned that ITU-D SG1, Q6/1 also handles related issues and that this should also be taken into account.

 The meeting concluded that SG3 and SG12 should continue discussion and should try to get agreement on this issue.
-The TSB representative mentioned, that the issue would also be considered at the meeting of the SG chairs/TSAG chair on Wednesday, 28 February, with a view to progress on the issue.

 6.7 SG12 and SG11: LSs on current status of the draft Recommendation ITU-T Q.3961 (TD208 and TD222)